 But as we know, sometimes homes sell for much more than they would seem to be worth, and other times much less.

 What causes property values to go above or below what would seem to be the probable buyer’s value?
 Undue pressure can certainly cause values to rise (desperate buyer who just has to get into a house, even if overpaying or desperate seller who has got to unload a property, even if selling too low).

-We saw the high values happen in years where the market was terribly overheated, like in 2000, and buyers were exhausted (desperate) from losing time & time again in multiple offer situations.
-Sometimes the buyers got agitated and spiked the price.
+In overheated markets, buyers can get exhausted (desperate) from losing time & time again in multiple offer situations.
+Sometimes they spike the price.
 Here’s what I mean by that.
 We would see multiple offers on some homes, let’s say 10 offers, with 8 of them in a band of prices that were close to each other (true market value) and one a bit higher and another crazy high.
 The “crazy high bidder” got the home, the seller was ecstatic, but it was not typical of all homes and those drastically overbid homes were just creating a worse “bubble”.
 Those homes sold artificially high, but each time one closed, it raised the bar on what everyone thought was “market value”.

 - timing (if the home sells fast or not)

 - when it goes on the market (right before a big holiday is often good for buyers, not good for sellers)

 - the competition when the home goes on the active market (what else is for sale?)